bicCluster/learning-cluster/README.md

 # Grading Criteria (30')

-## Wiki (10')
+## Wiki (extra points 5')
-- Beyond expectation, more than TA would write (12')
-- Meet expectation (10')
-- Basically meet expectation, missing some points that TA think is necessary for other groups (8')
-- Below expectation (6')
+- Write down all the problems you have met and how you solve them.
+- Make a clear demonstration on how you demo runs.
+For example, in a wordcount demo, you can describe how NameNode, DataNode, Jobtracker, Tasktracker (or container in YARN) work together to run this demo.
+- Improve the sections of the previous wiki which are ambiguous.
-- Less than 10 lines of wiki added/Modified, or modification makes no sense (2')
+- Less than 10 lines of wiki added/Modified, or simple modification makes no sense.

-## Self designed demo with scripts to run without any intervention (10')
+## Self designed demo with scripts to run without any intervention (15')
-- Beyond expectation, test some points that TA would not think of (12')
+- Beyond expectation, test some points that TA would not think of, and make a perfect explanation on how the demo runs.
+(15')
-- Meet expectation (10')
+- Meet expectation, the demo works fine, make reasonable explanation.
+(12')
-- Basically meet expectation (8')
+- Basically meet expectation (9')
 - Below expectation, there are some essential points are not tested (6')
 - Demo does not work will add another 3 points penalty on the previous grade.
 - Demo requires TA intervention will add 1~2 points penalty on the previous grade depending on the time spend on intervention.

-## Other (10')
+## Other (15')
-- Iptables is up on losalamos and has basic protection with minimum iptables (2')
+- Iptables is up on losalamos and has basic protection with minimum iptables (3')
 - Primary Name Node and Data Nodes should be on separate machines.
-(2')
+(3')
 - Primary Name Node and Secondary Name Nodes should be on separate machines.
-(2')
+(3')
 - NAT test, get google home page on other three machines.
-(2')
+(3')
-- Strong Password, password including at least a number and a letter and longer than 6 characters (2')
+- Strong Password, password including at least a number and a letter and longer than 6 characters (3')
 - No Alert in Ambari.
 (1' each alert, 2' max)

 ### Minimum Iptables